xiaoxianyu-office/mm/Mobs/Options.md

 ## Breedable mobs

 #### Age
 The age of the mob.
 Use `-1` for Baby and `1` for Adults.
 Usable on any mob that can age.
 For example: Sheep, Pigs, Cows...
+When above 0, represents the number of ticks before this mob can breed again.
+Equivalent to the `Age` NBT.
 Use very low negative numbers to mess with the mobs model (not supported).
 May not be working properly under some situations.
 Defaults to `1`.
 ```yml
   Options:
     Age: -1